aohzju/GenericCRC/README.md

   You can also call the **Check()** method to see the check value of the constructed CRC object.
 The check value is the CRC value of input string "123456789" encoded in utf-8.

 ## Sanity Check
 GenericCRC.py has sanity checks.
 Directly run "python GenericCRC.py" to see the test results.
-All test vectors are from https://reveng.sourceforge.io/crc-catalogue/all.htm
+All test vectors are from https://reveng.sourceforge.io/crc-catalogue/all.htm <br>
+After constructing a CRC object, you can also call its **Check()** method to see the CRC digest of string "123456789" as a sanity check.